stabix/stabix/doc/data_from_paper.rst

    :scale: 40 %
    :align: center

-   *Figure 1 : a) Plot of a bicrystal with a misorientation angle of 36° and misorientation axis of [-11, -22,  -2] from Kacher's paper. b) Magnitude of residual Burgers vector given in Kacher's paper compared to values calculated with the |matlab| Toolbox* [#KacherRobertson_2012]_
+   *Figure 1 : a) Plot of a bicrystal with a misorientation angle of 36° and misorientation axis of [-11, -22,  -2] from Kacher's paper. b) Magnitude of residual Burgers vector given in Kacher's paper compared to values calculated with the Mmatlab Toolbox* [#KacherRobertson_2012]_

 Patriarca et al. (2013)
 .......................